-Hate Crimes: A crime that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
+A crime that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
 For purposes of this section, the categories of bias include the victim's actual or perceived race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, and disability.
-For Clery Act purposes, Hate Crimes include any of the following offenses that are motivated by bias.
+For Clery Act purposes, Hate Crimes include any of the following offenses that are motivated by bias:

 - Murder and Non-negligent Manslaughter

+- Sex Offenses

+- o Rape

+- o Fondling

+- o Incest

-- Sexual Assault
+- Statutory Rape

 - Robbery

-- Aggravated assault
+- Aggravated Assault

 - Burglary

 - Motor Vehicle Theft

 - Arson

 - Larceny-Theft

 - Simple Assault

 - Intimidation

 - Destruction/Damage/Vandalism of Property